-That’s why our private school academics program affords rigor, intensity and focus starting in fifth grade.
+That’s why our private school academics program affords rigor, intensity and focus starting in kindergarten.
 It is our responsibility to prepare your child for college and for life, providing the skills and knowledge needed to tackle all of the challenges ahead.

 Our private school curriculum is based on providing real-world applications to equip learners socially, academically and emotionally.
 Our culture of diversity instills a respect for all who are part of a community that collaborates to solve problems, works creatively and achieves at the highest levels.
 We differentiate offerings based on the individual needs of each student and all are afforded the opportunity to learn through experience inside and outside of the classroom setting.

 Percent of mid-career boarding school graduates say they would repeat the boarding school experience. — Reported by The Association of Boarding Schools